Faculty Dr Patta Supraja

 In the huge growth of semiconductor industry, it is noticed that the device simulation is a very sluggish process.
 It is very promising to use Machine Learning (ML) techniques in device modeling as their combination will create great results in semiconductor industry and reduce the computational time.
 Organic Thin Film Transistor (OTFT) is a promising alternative to amorphous silicon devices due to its flexibility, low cost, and can be manufactured at reduced temperatures.
 In traditional TCAD simulation, at once only a single simulation of OTFT for fixed length, width and dielectric thickness can be done, for change in any of the input parameter again simulation has to be done.
 To avoid this ML is used to predict drain current for simultaneous changes in input parameters.
 This introduces a machine learning based structure to model OTFT integrated with ML algorithm named Random Forest Regressor (RFR).
 ML based device model for p-type OTFT takes length, width and thickness of dielectric layer as input parameters and drain current as output parameter.
 Experimental results has shown that our ML-based model can predict drain current accurately.
 R2-value is found be around 0.997253.
 ML based performance optimization is a promising alternative to traditional technology computer aided design (TCAD) tools.
 The highest ION/IOFF ratio, very high ON current (ION), very low OFF current (IOFF) is achieved for OTFT.
 ION/IOFF ratio is obtained to be 1011.
 The trained RFR models can accelerate the optimization in terms of performance and serves as promising alternative.

-• Device-Simulation-Based Machine Learning Technique and Performance Optimization of NSFET
+• Device-Simulation-Based Machine Learning Technique and performance optimization of NSFET

 View abstract ⏷

 With the rapid growth of the semiconductor industry, it is clear that device simulation has been considered as slow process.
 As a result of semiconductor device downscaling, obtaining the inevitable device simulation data is significantly more expensive because it requires complex analysis of multiple factors.
 Using Machine Learning (ML) techniques to device modeling is promising, as their combination will lead to great outcomes in the semiconductor industry.
 Nanosheet Field Effect Transistor (NSFET) is a promising device for high-performance integrated circuits due to their superior electrical control and reduced short-channel effects.
 This paper presents a ML based Nanosheet Field Effect Transistor modeling.
 In traditional Technology Computer-Aided Design (TCAD) simulation, at once only a single simulation of NSFET for fixed length, width and thickness can be done, for change in any of the input parameter again simulation has to be done.
 To overcome this, simultaneous changes in input parameters are predicted using machine learning.
 The length, width, and thickness of the dielectric layer are input parameters and the drain current is the output parameter for the ML-based device model for NSFET.
 Experimental results have shown that our ML-based model can predict drain current accurately.
-R2 -value is found be around 0.99832.
+R2-value is found be around 0.99832.
 The highest ION/IOFF ratio, very high ON current (ION), very low OFF current (IOFF) is achieved for NSFET.
 The primary goal of this work is to explore the possibility of ML model that can replace the device simulation to reduce the computational cost and drive energy-efficient devices.

-Source Title: IEEE Sensors Letters, Quartile: Q2, DOI Link
+Article, IEEE Sensors Letters, 2024, DOI Link

 View abstract ⏷